Serena Rees: Agent Provocateur

 Rees decided to open a lingerie store that would be filled with colourful and fashion-forward lingerie.
 The store opened in 1994 on Broadwick Street, Soho as a retail shop.
 Eventually Rees and Corre began designing their own line of lingerie as well.

 Agent Provocateur became a well known brand selling in 13 different countries and over 30 stores.
 Rees maintained a strict confidentiality policy which allowed celebrity clients to feel comfortable purchasing the products.
-Rees made sure to cater to a celebrity clientele by enforcing a strict confidentiality policy.
 The brand often features celebrity models such as Kate Moss.

 Rees and Corre sold Agent Provocateur to private equity house 3i for £60m, as part of their divorce settlement.

 Les Girls Les Boys

-Les Girls Les Boys is a men’s and women’s underwear, intimates and streetwear brand, founded by Serena Rees in May 2017.
+Les Girls Les Boys is a men's and women's underwear, intimates and streetwear brand, founded by Serena Rees in May 2017.

 Other business ventures

 Rees then started Cocomaya, a bakery and chocolatier with several branches in London, where she resides with her daughter and partner Simonon.